 The papers may be submitted in ROMANIAN, ENGLISH, FRENCH.

-We are kindly ask the authors to respect the following lenght and editing suggestions:
+We are kindly asking the authors to respect the following length and editing suggestions:

 Studies: maximum 40 000 characters, no spaces/ approximate 20 standard pages.
 The title of the submitted article should be descriptive, concise and must indicate the chronological limits.
 The studies must contain subtitles, an introduction presenting the stage of knowledge of the subject, the novelty of the research, the analysis of the subject, and a chapter of conclusions.